M1m1c11/justgaminglancer/README.md

 - Updated velocity increment mechanism, it is now exponential, which allows to accelerate rapidly.
 - Space markers are removed from `Debug` overlay.
+- Switched to custom LOD script which is based on zones.
+- Refaxtored stellar objects and their hierarchy for clarity.

 - Further refactoring and tweaks.